dret/webconcepts/concepts/well-known-uri/stun-key.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/well-known-uri/stun-key"
 title:         "Well-Known URI: stun-key"
+concept-name:  Well-Known URI
+concept-value: stun-key
 description: "The STUN and AS servers could choose to use Representational State Transfer (REST) API over HTTPS to establish a long-term symmetric key.
 HTTPS MUST be used for data confidentiality, and TLS based on a client certificate MUST be used for mutual authentication.
 To retrieve a new long-term symmetric key, the STUN server makes an HTTP GET request to the authorization server, specifying STUN as the service to allocate the long-term symmetric keys for and specifying the name of the STUN server."
 ---